rileypeterson/rileypeterson.github.io/_projects/nfl-matchup-modeling.md

-This is just a distribution of numbers so from its mean and standard deviation we can form a gaussian:
+This is just a distribution of numbers so from its mean and standard deviation we can form a Gaussian:

 ![Example Gaussian](/assets/images/{{ slug-name }}/gaussian1.png)
 {: class="project-image"}